 - opening a bank account in the Netherlands

-- getting a driving licence in the Netherlands
+- getting a driving license in the Netherlands